stanmart/phd-thesis/README.md

 ## How to compile

 The project is set up so that `pixi` installs required dependencies into a local virtual environment.
-The exception is latex (required texlive packages are listed in `tl_packages.txt`).
+The exception is latex, which has to be install manually, and `latexmk` must be on the search path (required texlive packages are listed in `tl_packages.txt`).

 Other than these, simply [install `pixi`](https://pixi.sh/latest/#installation), and then you can use the following commands to compile the outputs: